-Explores the person and work of Jesus Christ and the Holy Spirit, especially in relation to creation and redemption.
-The development of Christological and pneumatological thought is traced from the early church and the councils to the present.
+An exploration into the person and work of Jesus Christ and the Holy Spirit, especially in relation to creation and redemption.
+The development of Christological and pneumatological thought will be traced from the early church and the councils to the present.
 Special attention will be given to significant Christological and pneumatological controversies throughout history.
 Prerequisites: TH 501 Survey of Christian Doctrine I; TH 502 Survey of Christian Doctrine II.
 Two or three hours.